wilfredoha/DevOps-Projects/07 - WEB SOLUTIONS - WORDPRESS/README.md

 ![5032](https://github.com/wilfredoha/DevOps-Projects/blob/main/07%20-%20WEB%20SOLUTIONS%20-%20WORDPRESS/images/df-h-setup-running.png)

-Step 2 — Prepare the Database Server
+# Prepare the Database Server
 Launch a second RedHat EC2 instance that will have a role – ‘DB Server’ Repeat the same steps as for the Web Server, but instead of apps-lv create db-lv and mount it to /db directory instead of /var/www/html/.

 Step 3 — Install WordPress on your Web Server EC2